Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

-This framework connects to a deeper principle about biological robustness.
-Gene regulatory networks are optimized not merely for specific expression patterns but for the stability of those patterns under perturbation~\citep{Kitano2004,Siegal2002}.
+This framework connects to biological robustness more broadly.
+Gene regulatory networks are optimized for the stability of expression patterns under perturbation, not just for the patterns themselves~\citep{Kitano2004,Siegal2002}.
 The geometric tax quantifies the cost of working against this optimization.
 In the language of Waddington's epigenetic landscape, perturbations into deep valleys, where canalized programs channel cells toward robust attractors, pay minimal tax~\citep{DavilaVelderrain2015}.
 Perturbations onto ridges or flat regions, where no strong attractor constrains the trajectory, pay heavily.

+This interpretation aligns with recent experimental evidence from Wilson et al.~\citep{Wilson2025}, who systematically disrupted 200 epigenetic regulator genes and found that network robustness emerges from functional cooperation and degeneracy among components rather than from the resilience of individual genes.
+In their framework, perturbations of genes with redundant functional partners are buffered by the network, while perturbations of non-redundant components expose synthetic fragilities.
+The geometric tax provides a quantitative readout of this distinction: buffered perturbations should produce coherent cellular responses (high $S_p$, cells channeled toward the same compensated state), while perturbations that expose network fragilities should scatter cells across expression space as each cell resolves the loss differently.